Novecento99/Holophonor/README.md

 ![img](https://i.redd.it/fpvub4r4jvka1.gif)

 Discord community: https://discord.gg/YpamA34C3

+## What is Holophonor?

+Holophonor is a software that generates images in real time.
+It leverages neural networks (a subset of the artificial intelligence domain) to do so.
+By default, it uses Google Deepmind BigGan which comprehends [1000 subjects](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a).
+Since I wanted to use it with audio as input source, I've alsoforked and edited [friture](https://github.com/Novecento99/friture), a software able to analyze audio in real time.

 ## Media

 4 videos of the software in action using an audio source as input are available here: